s311354/Louis/source/_posts/How_to_Use_Tmux_and_Set_up_Configuration_on_Ubuntu.md

 ---
-title: How to Use Tmux and Set up Configuration
+title: How to Use Tmux and Set up Configuration on Ubuntu
 date: 2022-12-30
 categories:
 - louissrliu